TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-We try to manipulate the qr link field and we see it reflected in the response:
+We try to manipulate the "qr_link" field and we see it reflected in the response:

 <br />